Banner with the text “Intro Snippets” and subtitle “Answer User Questions Instantly” on an orange tech-style background with flowing lines and dots

 Common Pitfalls to Avoid

-• ❌ Starting with vague promises or storytelling
+• Opening with vague claims or storytelling before the answer

-• ❌ Hiding the core answer halfway down the page
+• Burying the core answer halfway down the page

-• ❌ Overloading the snippet with links or jargon
+• Overloading the intro with links or jargon

-• ❌ Skipping intros entirely in favor of banners or CTAs
+• Skipping intros in favor of banners or CTAs

 Conclusion